• Subscribe

 GASPING FOR AIR: Book Two In The ‘Big Dogs Series’ by S.L.
 Ditmars

 SL Ditmars writes another fast-paced, page-turning police procedural...
-I love the characters and the dogs, Ares and Addy, who make the story … [Read More...]
+I love the characters and the dogs, Ares and Addy, who make the story even … [Read More...]

 book cover